Somma Vesuviana: Traditions of Monte Somma

-It is tradition every year to go to Mount Somma on the Saturday after Easter and on 3 May, to celebrate the festival of the edge, those who participate divide into paranza and scale the mountain.
+It is tradition every year to go to Mount Somma on the Saturday after Easter and on 3 May, to celebrate the festival of the edge; those who participate divide into paranza and scale the mountain.

-the Saturday after Easter is known as the Saturday of the fireworks, on this day the paranze go to the sanctuary of the Madonna at the top of Mount Somma Vesuviana, to pay homage to the Madonna with singing hymns.
+The Saturday after Easter is known as the Saturday of the fireworks.
+On this day, the parishioners go to the sanctuary of the Madonna at the top of Mount Somma Vesuviana to pay homage to the Madonna with singing hymns.

-On the other hand, May 3, also known as Three of the Cross, is the closing day of the festival.
+On the other hand, 3 May, also known as Three of the Cross, is the closing day of the festival.
 The demonstrations are the same as the Saturday of the fires but the symbolism activated in the circumstances is that of thanksgiving for the abundant harvest.

 Palio of Somma Vesuviana

 Popular festival held every year in the second week of September on Fridays, Saturdays and Sundays, organized by the "Youth for a United World" group, is an artistic event based on the concept of rediscovering the popular values and traditions of a time of the country starting from the ancient Magister Nundinarum to the charm of ancient crafts, from the consumption of local gastronomic products to the wonderful challenges in the games between the districts; the proceeds are entirely donated to finance humanitarian projects especially in Africa.